roser-one/sanerebels.com/about.md

 ### 3. "The System Thinker"
 - **Who:** Growth minds, Lean Ops experts.
-- **Problem:** Trapped in "Excel Hell."
+- **Problem:** Buried in "Excel Hell."
 Methodology is manual and breaks when they look away.
 - **Goal:** Asset Creation.
 Turning a consulting process into a software asset.
 - **Solution:** Code that handles the routine logic automatically.